microsoft/fluentui/packages/react-compose/src/next/README.md

 ## A basic component walkthrough

-Building a recomposable component requires that we build legos; we put them together, but we can reconfigure and add to parts as needed.
+Building a re-composable component requires that we create building blocks; we put them together, but we can reconfigure and add to parts as needed.

 Here's what's needed: